-A total of more 500 unselected donors and HEV negative hospitalized patients, including 1st time donors, were examined.
-The diagnostic specificity was assessed against a kit US FDA approved.
-A diagnostic specificity of $\geq$ 98% was observed.
-Moreover, diagnostic specificity was assessed by testing more than 100 potentially interfering specimens (other infectious diseases, patients affected by non viral hepatic diseases, dialysis patients, pregnant women, haemolized, lipemic, etc.).
+In addition, a total of more 500 unselected donors, including 1st time donors, and HEV negative hospitalized patients, coming from Italy, were examined maintaining the analytical sensitivity

+Moreover, the Diagnostic Specificity was also assessed by testing more than 100 potentially interfering specimens (other infectious diseases, patients affected by non viral hepatic diseases, dialysis patients, pregnant women, haemolized, lipemic, etc.).
 A value of specificity of 100% was assessed.
 No false reactivity due to the method of specimen preparation has been observed.
 Both plasma, derived with different standard techniques of preparation (citrate, EDTA and heparin), and sera have been used to determine the value of specificity.
 Frozen specimens have been tested, as well, to check for interferences due to collection and storage.

 No interference was observed.